-Restore Hibiscus & Bays is an umbrella community-led initiative that aims to bring together, support and grow the network of bush groups, projects, neighbourhoods, individuals, schools, businesses and other organisations working to eradicate pests, restore native habitats and improve water quality across the Hibiscus & Bays Local Board area.
+Restore Hibiscus & Bays is a community-led initiative that aims to bring together, support and grow the network of bush groups, projects, neighbourhoods, individuals, schools, businesses and other organisations working to eradicate pests, restore native habitats and improve water quality across the Hibiscus & Bays Local Board area.

 We follow Te Ao Māori principles to foster guardianship, care and respect for our local environment in order to restore it back to health.